What Is PKI (Public Key Infrastructure)? How It Works

 Certificate Authority (CA)

-The CA generally handles all aspects of the certificate management for a PKI, but can only do so much on it’s own.
-A CA issues digital certificates to be used to confirm that the subject imprinted on the certificate is the owner of the public key.
 In a PKI system, the client generates a public-private key pair.
 The public key and information to be imprinted on the certificate are sent to the CA. The CA then creates a digital certificate consisting of the user’s public key and certificate attributes.
-The certificate is signed by the CA with its private key.
+The CA signs the certificate with its private key.

-Certificate Authorities are all around us.
-Click on the lock near the URL of your web browsers, and you can see the Certificate Authority that is used to create encrypted web traffic between the web server and your web browsers.
-Certificates used for Internet Encryption are often referred to as SSL certificates.
+Certificate authorities are all around us.
+Click on the lock near the URL of your web browsers, and you can see the certificate authority that is used to create encrypted web traffic between the web server and your web browsers.
+Certificates used for internet encryption are often referred to as SSL certificates.
 SSL certificates are an incredibly important part of internet security.
 Without them, online banking would be pretty dangerous, as anyone could see all the data you were transacting with your bank!

 Root Certificate Authority